Install the Single-User Demonstration Package

 Start API Server

-- From a command window (terminal or cmd), change directories to the location of your installation by issuing the following command (see the install folder in the previous image):cd lac/<your demonstration package version>For example:cd lac/CALiveAPICreator-Jetty-4.0
+- From a command line or Terminal, change directories to the location of the demonstration package by issuing the following command:cd lac/CALiveAPICreator-eval-5.3.00

-If you are running an application on your machine that is already using port 8080, the following error message appears:
+If you are running an application on your machine that is already using port 8080, you can get port conflict issues when logging in to API Creator.
+The following error message appears:

 Caused by: java.net.BindException: Address already in use at sun.nio.ch.Net.bind0(Native Method)at sun.nio.ch.Net.bind(Net.java:437)at sun.nio.ch.Net.bind(Net.java:429)

 Layer7 Live API Creatorruns on.
 Open (for Mac) the